noaione/yuusha-shoukan-ln/sources/v08/chapter1.md

 ———Mom, isn’t this cake crushed flat?

-———Ugghhh… T-That was because it couldn’t carry my love...
+———Ugghhh...
+T-That was because it couldn’t carry my love...

 ———It would be great if those words can cover that...